-Meditative self inquiry is exactly that, as the mind is asking the question, our inherent intelligence is involved in what Adyashanti calls subtraction, coming back to our true nature subtracting what we are not – our thoughts to awareness: Pulling our existence back from the external elements back to our essential nature.
+Meditative self-inquiry is exactly that, as the mind is asking the question, our inherent intelligence is involved in what Adyashanti calls subtraction, coming back to our true nature subtracting what we are not – our thoughts to awareness: Pulling our existence back from the external elements back to our essential nature.

-We engage our mind, we engage our intelligence, but it happens from the neck down, as the mind cannot know who we are.
+We engage our mind, engage our intelligence, but it happens from the neck down, as the mind cannot know who we are.
 It is about feeling in our being.

-It is abstract in the mind, but it is very visceral, kinesthetic in the body.
+It is abstract in mind, but it is very visceral, kinesthetic in the body.
 We do not deny mind, ego, personality, but our identity wakes up from the dream of separation.
-So we rest in our source, so our mind, ego and personality come into a natural state of harmony, where our ego forces are not at odds with each other anymore.
+So we rest in our source, so our mind, ego, and personality come into a natural state of harmony, where our ego forces are not at odds with each other anymore.
 So we gain harmony of body and mind.

-Spiritual inquiry begins with what we are not, but after the subtraction comes the great inclusion: Awareness, which is just a word and might be replaced with spirit, does not oppose thoughts.
-It is actually what the ego always needed: the true nature does not try to change the humanness.
+Spiritual inquiry begins with what we are not, but after the subtraction comes to the great inclusion: Awareness, which is just a word and might be replaced with spirit, does not oppose thoughts.
+It is actually what the ego always needed: the true nature does not try to change humanness.
 We start to feel unity within ourselves.
 It is important to remember at this point that meditation is not philosophical, intellectual, but experimental.

-While meditation ultimately will be still and without external guidance, guided meditations are a tool to initially lead people into silence.
+While meditation will ultimately be still and without external guidance, guided meditations are initially a tool to lead people into silence.

 We are trying not to connect with something outside ourselves, but something very deep in ourselves.
-My will is conditioned hence we need to let go of it.
+My will is conditioned; hence we need to let go of it.

-Guided Meditation 3: “Spiritual Self inquiry” – How to ask a spiritual question in such a way so it leads us beyond the egoic mind identity to the direct experience of oneness.
+Guided Meditation 3: “Spiritual Self-inquiry” – How to ask a spiritual question in such a way, so it leads us beyond the egoic mind identity to the direct experience of oneness.